Exabyte-io/documentation/docs/remote-connection/actions/upload.md

 ## Animation

-We show an example of how to upload a file called "remote-connection.yaml" to the Web Terminal in the below animation by dragging and dropping it.
+We show an example of how to upload a file called "remote-connection.yaml" to the Web Terminal in the below animation, by dragging and dropping it.

 <img data-gifffer="/images/upload-wt.gif" />